ethereum/solidity-website/src/posts/2026-04-15-solidity-developer-survey-2025-results.md

 <!-- TODO: Verify with team: SSA-CFG in experimental preview, upcoming release claim, and link to relevant work / PR -->
-**Stack too deep**: This remains the top pain point.
+**Stack-too-deep**: This remains the top pain point.
 The new SSA-based code generation pipeline addresses this.
 It is already available as an experimental feature in the most recent preview release, with a stable release to follow.

 **Core Solidity awareness**: Only 30% of respondents who answered this question are familiar with Core Solidity.
 We're ramping up communication: a blog post on pattern matching is coming next week, and a Core Solidity Playground will be available before the end of summer.
 We've also hired a DevRel to attend more conferences, talk with key players in the ecosystem, and collaborate across the ecosystem to shape the Standard Library for Core Solidity.